 Tension pneumocephalus is a neurosurgical emergency that occurs when subdural air causes a mass-effect over the underlying brain parenchyma, often from a ball-valve mechanism causing one-way entry of air into the subdural space 1.

-Tension pneumocephalus has a varied clinical presentation, with reported features including 2:
+Tension pneumocephalus has a varied clinical presentation 2:

 - severe restlessness

 - recent neurosurgery (e.g. the complication risk is reported to be 2.5% after chronic subdural hematoma evacuation)